Sekuraz/bachelorthesis/project/chapters/implementation.md

 Currently the scheduler is only a list of work items to do and due to the rewrite of the runtime not much work could be put into a sophisticated scheduler.
 The current algorithm searches for the worker with the most free capacity and schedules new tasks there.
-For the test cases\footnote{See section \ref{examples} for those.} the algorithm uses all capacity of a single node test machine.
+For the test cases\footnote{See section \ref{the-original-source} for those.} the algorithm uses all capacity of a single node test machine.
 One issue with the scheduler is, that dependencies are not taken into account because they are most likely evaluated, for example array indices are calculated and then applied.